Diabetes

 - Ketones ≥3.0 mmol/L, or moderate/large urine ketones.

-- Persistent vomiting, severe abdominal pain, deep/fast breathing, confusion, or extreme drowsiness.
+- Persistent vomiting, severe abdominal pain.

 Medications & Extras

-- Avoid NSAIDs if dehydrated unless advised.
+- Avoid NSAIDs if dehydrated unless prescribed.

 FAQ